 The ONDC as an organization will operate under the regulatory supervision of the current framework given by the pertinent Ministries that have an impact on digital commerce.
 By jointly creating network policies and regulations based on the values of consumer protection and fair trade from the outset, ONDC, the network enabler, will assist in establishing the Network Code of Conduct.
-In order to do this, ONDC may create a council with representation from network users who would formally participate in the creation and implementation of network rules and guidelines.
+In order to do this, ONDC may create a council with representation from network users who would formally participate in the creation and guidelines.